jsnreddy/crawler/README.md

-# crawler-mouthshut
+# crawler
-This is test project for creating a crawler for mouthshut.com to get reviews of products.
+This is test project for creating a crawler for a few websites to get reviews of products.